Geology of New Zealand: Geological hazards

 New Zealand suffers from many natural hazards, including earthquakes and tsunamis, volcanic and hydrothermal eruptions and landslides.

 The largest earthquake in New Zealand was an M8.2 event in the Wairarapa, in 1855, and the most deaths (261) occurred in a M7.8 earthquake in Hawkes Bay in 1931.
 Widespread property damage was caused by the 2010 Canterbury earthquake, which measured 7.1; The M6.3 aftershock of 22 February 2011 (2011 Canterbury earthquake) resulted in 185 fatalities.
-Most recently, the M7.8 Kaikōura earthquake struck just after midnight on November 14, 2016, killing two people in the remote Kaikoura area northeast of Christchurch.
+Most recently, the M7.8 Kaikōura earthquake struck just after midnight on 14 November 2016, killing two people in the remote Kaikōura area northeast of Christchurch.
 Numerous aftershocks of M5.0 or greater are spread over a large area between Wellington and Culverden.

 New Zealand is at risk from tsunamis that are generated from both local and international faults.
 The eastern coast of New Zealand is most at risk as the Pacific Ocean is more tectonically active than the Tasman Sea.
 Locally the faults along the North Island's east coast provide the greatest risk.
 Minor tsunamis have occurred in New Zealand from earthquakes in Chile, Alaska and Japan.

 There are many potentially dangerous volcanoes in the Taupō Volcanic Zone.
 The most severe volcanic eruption since the arrival of Europeans is the Tarawera eruption in 1886.
 A lahar from Mount Ruapehu destroyed a bridge and derailed a train in December 1953, killing 151 people.
 Even a minor eruption at Ruapehu could cause the loss of electricity for Auckland, due to ash on the power lines, and in the Waikato River (stopping the generation of hydroelectric power).

 Many parts of New Zealand are susceptible to landslides, particularly due to deforestation and the high earthquake risk.
 Much of the North Island is steep, and composed of soft mudstone known as papa, that easily generates landslides.

 Geological resources

 New Zealand main geological resources are coal, gold, oil, and natural gas.
 Coal has been mined in Northland, the Waikato, Taranaki, Nelson and Westland, Canterbury, Otago, and Southland.
 The West Coast contains some of New Zealand's best bituminous coal.
 The largest coal deposits occur in Southland.
 Gold has been mined in the Coromandel and Kaimai Ranges (especially the Martha Mine at Waihi), Westland, Central Otago, and Eastern Otago (especially Macraes Mine), and on the west coast of the South Island.
 The only area in New Zealand with significant known oil and gas deposits is the Taranaki area, but many other offshore areas have the potential for deposits.
 Iron sand is also plentiful on the west coast from Taranaki to Auckland.
 Jade (Pounamu in Māori) from South Island ophiolites continues to be extracted, mostly from alluvium, and worked for sale.
 Groundwater reservoirs are extracted throughout the country, but are particularly valuable in the dryer eastern regions of both the North and South Islands.
-Some of these reservors also can be used in low temperature heating and for agricultural frost protection, as well as being a pottable resource.
+Some of these reservoirs also can be used in low temperature heating and for agricultural frost protection, as well as being a potable resource.